muratkaplan06/CalculatorAppUnitTest/README.md

 # CalculatorAppUnitTest

-### I use xUnit framework .NETCore 6 project fot Unit Test
+### I use xUnit framework .NETCore 6 project for Unit Test